-The following table sets forth the compensation paid or accrued by us to our principal executive officer for the fiscal years ended June 30, 2017 and 2016.
+The following table sets forth the compensation paid or accrued by us to our Named Executive Officer for the fiscal years ended June 30, 2018 and 2017.

-The compensation reported in the summary compensation table below is not necessarily indicative of how we will compensate our officer in the future.
+The compensation reported in the summary compensation table below is not necessarily indicative of how we will compensate our sole executive officer in the future.
 We expect that we will continue to review, evaluate and modify our compensation framework and the compensation of our officer could change as the business develops.